Prompt Rules

 Additional configuration:

-- Generic Prompt Injection and Jailbreak Detection - Detect attempts to manipulate the system behavior.
+- Generic Prompt Injection and Jailbreak Detection - Detect attempts to manipulate AI system behavior.

 - Custom Benign Prompt Detection - Provide examples of benign prompts for better accuracy.